hexcowboy/rslock/README.md

 ## Extending Locks

-It should be noted that "extending" locks actually just renews them.
-For example, when you extend a 1000ms lock after 500ms have elapsed by another 1000ms, the lock will live for a total of 1500ms.
-It does not add additional time the the existing lock.
-This is how it was implemented in the Node.js version of Redlock and it will remain that way to be consistent.
+Extending a lock effectively renews its duration instead of adding extra time to it.
+For instance, if a 1000ms lock is extended by 1000ms after 500ms pass, it will only last for a total of 1500ms, not 2000ms.
+This approach is consistent with the [Node.js Redlock implementation](https://www.npmjs.com/package/redlock).
 See the [extend script](https://github.com/hexcowboy/rslock/blob/main/src/lock.rs#L22-L30).

 ## Tests